 Air Plenum: Any space used to convey air in a building, furnace, or structure.
 The space above a suspended ceiling is often used as an air plenum.

 Air Pollutant: Any substance in air that could, in high enough concentration, harm man, other animals, vegetation, or material.
 Pollutants may include almost any natural or artificial composition of airborne matter capable of being airborne.
-They may be in the form of solid particles, liquid droplets, gases, or in combination thereof.
+They may be in the form of solid particles, liquid droplets, gasses, or in combination thereof.
 Generally, they fall into two main groups: (1) those emitted directly from identifiable sources and (2) those produced in the air by interaction between two or more primary pollutants, or by reaction with normal atmospheric constituents, with or without photo activation.
 Exclusive of pollen, fog, and dust, which are of natural origin, about 100 contaminants have been identified.
-Air pollutants are often grouped in categories for ease in classification; some of he categories are: solids, sulfur compounds, volatile organic chemicals, particulate matter, nitrogen compounds, oxygen compounds, halogen compounds, radioactive compound, and odors.
+Air pollutants are often grouped in categories for ease in classification; some of the categories are solids, sulfur compounds, volatile organic chemicals, particulate matter, nitrogen compounds, oxygen compounds, halogen compounds, a radioactive compound, and odors.

 Air Pollution: The presence of contaminants or pollutant substances in the air that interfere with human health or welfare, or produce other harmful environmental effects.